jquizo/T2A2-Assessment/README.md

 While PostgreSQL has many advantages, compared to a NoSQL database system like MongoDB, it has less flexibility.
 MongoDB is more flexible in its data structures as you can quickly change requirements, schemas and is has more advantages for apps that have frequent requirement changes.
 Being able to store JSON is also more advantageous for apps where the data structure/schema has not yet been defined, as relational databases usually require planning the data tables, schemas and models.
 I have chosen PostgreSQL as it supports SQL, and SQL is a query language we have been learning in term 2 in Coder Academy and thus am more familiar with.
 As the schema and data tables for this app has already been determined, and PostgreSQL has better data integrity, PostgreSQL was the more suitable choice.
 ## R4 - Identify and discuss the key functionalities and benefits of an ORM
 An ORM (Object-relational mapping) is a tool for helping developers work with databases using object-oriented programming concepts, rather than using SQL statements.
 It maps object-oriented languages to relational database structures.
-Benefits of an ORM include (CHATGPT)
+Benefits of an ORM include  (OpenAI, 2022 GPT-3.5)
 1. Simplifies interaction with databases – ORM’s allow developers to interact with the database using object-oriented programming concepts, such as classes and objects.
 This can improve workflow and productivity.
 2. Reduces repetitive code – ORM’s generate SQL statements, which saves developers from writing repetitive SQL statements for database operations
 3. Improves relationship management – ORM’s simplifies the management of relationships between tables in a database, for example using foreign keys to link different tables.
 4. Improves security – ORM’s improve security by sanitizing input data, which can prevent cyber-attacks such as SQL injections, which are malicious user inputs that can allow users to perform unauthorized actions such as modifying tables.
-## R5 - Document all endpoints for your API
+## <a id="r5"></a> R5 - Document all endpoints for your API
 ## `/`

 **Description** – Serves as the home page of the app.
 If the user is logged in, allows them to view and add notes